Lewis Clareburt: 2024 World Championships

 With the swimming calendar condensed due to impact of COVID-19, World Championships were held in consecutive years and in same year as the Summer Olympics with Clareburt opting to use the Championships to gain momentum ahead of the Olympics.
 Clareburt also switched programmes shifting to Auckland in the build up to the Championships splitting with longtime coach and mentor Gary Hollywood.

 In the final of the 400 metre individual medley, Clareburt claimed the gold medal ahead of British swimmer Max Litchfield and Daiya Seto of Japan in a time of 4:09.72.
 The result mirrored compatriot Erika Fairweather who had earlier won gold in the 400 metre freestyle becoming the first New Zealander in history to win a gold medal at the event.

 Clareburt also finished 7th in the final of the 200 metre butterfly in a time of 1:55.86, and 7th in the final of the 200 metre individual medley in a time of 1:58.66.

 2024 Summer Olympics

 Clareburt earlier qualified for his second Olympic games at the 2024 New Zealand Championships and was named as part of the team to attend the 2024 Summer Olympics held in Paris, France.

-In the heats of his favoured 400 individual medley, Clareburt finished tied 6th in the heats alongside Alberto Razzetti of Italy and Cedric Büssing of Germany in a time of 4:11.52 with all three progressing to the final.
-In the final, Clareburt finished 6th in a time of 4:10.44 behind 5th placed Razzetti and winner Léon Marchand of France.